Sky seeks shareholder approval for $235m+ rugby deal

 At the time, the Herald understood that was not enough for NZ Rugby to take the possibility of split rights off the table (that is, Sky getting broadcast rights and Spark streaming/online rights).

-But after Spark's various Rugby World Cup wobbles, Sky might be loathe to go higher, and Sanzaar and NZ Rugby more cautious about striking out in a new direction for season-long events.
+But after Spark's various Rugby World Cup wobbles, Sky might be loath to go higher, and Sanzaar and NZ Rugby more cautious about striking out in a new direction for season-long events.

 Sky shareholders will also be asked to vote on the acquisition of global streaming player RugbyPass in a deal worth up to $60m.